Azure/ResourceModules/docs/wiki/TestingDesign.md

 - **File & folder tests:** These tests validate that the module folder structure is set up in the intended way.
 For example, we test that each module should contain a parameters folder with at least on parameter file in it that follows a specific naming convention.
 - **ReadMe tests:** These tests ensure that a module's readme contains all required sections, that for example the documented parameters match the ones in the template, and that a consistent format is applied.
 - **Deployment template tests:** These tests check the template's structure and elements for errors as well as consistency matters.
-For example, we test that names are set up in a certainn way, that if specific resources are contained in the template that they are set up in the format we want them in, and for example that a minimum set of outputs are always returned.
+For example, we test that names are set up in a certain way, that if specific resources are contained in the template that they are set up in the format we want them in, and for example that a minimum set of outputs are always returned.
-- **Api version tests:** These tests make sure that the API versions applied to resources are somehwat recent.
+- **Api version tests:** These tests make sure that the API versions applied to resources are somewhat recent.
 For example, the test may check that an applied API version should not be older than the five latest (non-preview) versions.

 ### Template Validation Tests
 The template validation tests execute a dry-run with each parameter file provided & configured for a module.
-For example, if you have two parameter files for a module, one with the minimum set of parmeters, one with the maximum, the tests will run an `Test-AzDeployment` (_- the command may vary based on the template schema_) with each of the two parameter files to see if the template would be able to be deployed with them.
+For example, if you have two parameter files for a module, one with the minimum set of parameters, one with the maximum, the tests will run an `Test-AzDeployment` (_- the command may vary based on the template schema_) with each of the two parameter files to see if the template would be able to be deployed with them.
 This test could fail either because the template is invalid, or because any of the parameter files is configured incorrectly.

 ### Template Deployment Tests
 If all other tests passed, the deployment tests are the ultimate module validation.
-Using the available & configured parameter files for a module, each is deployed to Azure (in parallel) and verifys if the deployment works end to end.
+Using the available & configured parameter files for a module, each is deployed to Azure (in parallel) and verifies if the deployment works end to end.

 By default, any test-deployed module is removed after the test.
-However, you can also disable this mechanic in case you want to investigte the deployed resource yourself.
+However, you can also disable this mechanic in case you want to investigate the deployed resource yourself.
 For further details, please refer to the (.\PipelinesUsage.md) section.

 ## Module Dependencies
-In order to successfully deploy and test all Modules in your desired environment some modules have to have resources deployed beforehand.
+In order to successfully deploy and test all modules in your desired environment some modules have to have resources deployed beforehand.

-Of course it is obvious and by default one should know which Azure Service needs specific resources to be deployed beforehand but here is the full list of Modules which have dependencies on other Services.
+Of course it is obvious and by default one should know which Azure Service needs specific resources to be deployed beforehand but here is the full list of modules which have dependencies on other Services.

 > **Note**<br>
-If we speak from **Modules** in this context we mean the **Services** which get created from these Modules.
+If we speak from **modules** in this context we mean the **Services** which get created from these modules.

 ### Services (in order)
 1. VirtualNetwork